Submission

 Lucy E. Bailey, Oklahoma State University

-in publication since 1983.
-It typically publishes two issues per
+1983.
+It typically publishes two issues per year.
+The journal

-essays on life writing, book reviews, review essays, as well as
+writing, book reviews, review essays, as well as “Reflections and

-life writing.
-We are accepting submissions on any topic related
+We are accepting submissions on any topic related to lives that

 autobiography, ethnography, autoethnography, self-study.